 Our unit was manufactured in March 2022, and you can see the label here.

 The Samsung S95B is an incredible OLED TV with exceptional picture quality.
-The new quantum dot OLED technology delivers incredible picture quality, with much brighter colors than traditional white OLED panels from LG and Sony.
+The new quantum dot OLED technology delivers incredible picture quality, with much brighter colors than traditional white OLED panels from LG and Sony, with the exception of the incredibly bright LG G3 OLED.
 There are a few downsides, though, as it really needs to be in a fully dark room for it to look its best, as blacks appear raised and there's a pink tint to the screen if there's any ambient light.
 Conventional white OLED panels don't have this issue.
+If you're looking for a smaller OLED size than the S95B, and are also interested in the idea of your TV acting as a gaming panel, check out the LG OLED Flex.
+It doesn't perform as well as the S95B overall, but it comes in a 42-inch screen size and has the ability to curve itself to look like a gaming monitor, or stay flat like a TV.

 The Samsung S95B OLED and the LG C2 OLED deliver a somewhat similar experience, but they each stand out in different ways.
 Colors are significantly brighter on the Samsung, and it can display a wider color gamut with HDR content.
-Skin tones look better on the Samsung, but some colors look a bit unnatural at times.
-On the other hand, the LG has better black levels in rooms with a bit of natural light, whereas the Samsung is really best enjoyed in a completely dark room.
-The LG supports Dolby Vision, and it delivers a slightly more accurate HDR experience.
+Skin tones look better on the Samsung, but some colors sometimes look unnatural.
+On the other hand, the LG has better black levels in rooms with a bit of natural light, whereas the Samsung is best enjoyed in a completely dark room.
+The LG supports Dolby Vision and delivers a slightly more accurate HDR experience.

 The Samsung S95B OLED and the Sony A95K OLED are both remarkable TVs with strengths and weaknesses.
 They use the same panel type, so the differences come down to image processing.
 The A95K focuses on accuracy over brightness, so it has better tone mapping in HDR as details are better, and it doesn't have black crush like on the Samsung.
 However, the Samsung TV focuses more on brightness, meaning it delivers brighter highlights in some scenes.
 The Sony model also supports Dolby Vision, which the Samsung doesn't, and it's a format that more content uses.
 However, the Samsung TV is the better gaming TV because it has lower input lag and supports FreeSync, which the Sony model doesn't.